Kosciusko County Jail: Design

-Architect George Garnsey said that the Jail was constructed in a style known as Rock Glace.
-The building's appearance is of a small castle, with a turret, fenestration with pointed arches, and crenellations across the front elevation parapet.

 The jail is two stories on an elevated basement.
 The main entrance is up a flight of steps.
 Two windows flank the stairs on the basement level.
 All the windows are double-hung sashes with one-over-one lights.
-The first floor story has three bays with a large door in the center bay.
-The second floor has four windows.
-The sides of the main building have three bays on each level.

 On the north side a one-story garage was added in 1937.
 It is the only major alteration of the exterior.
 The stonework matches the original building.
 In 1964 the garage was made into office space.
-After 1900 modern plumbing, heating, and electricity were installed.
-The second story served as the sheriff's residence until 1974.

 Museum

 The building is now owned by the Kosciusko County Historical Society and operated as the Kosciusko County Jail Museum.